Buddy Roemer 2012 presidential campaign: Exploratory committee

 In January 2011, Roemer publicly stated that he was considering a bid for the U.S. presidency in 2012.
 On March 3, 2011, he announced the formation of an exploratory committee to prepare for a possible run for the 2012 presidential nomination of the Republican Party.
 Roemer stressed that campaign finance reform would be a key issue in his campaign.

-Roemer filed his organization with the Federal Elections Commission as an exploratory committee, and announced the organization in Baton Rouge, Louisiana on March 3, 2011.
+Roemer filed his organization with the Federal Election Commission as an exploratory committee, and announced the organization in Baton Rouge, Louisiana on March 3, 2011.

 Campaign developments

 Roemer was denied an invitation to the first Republican presidential debate held on May 5, 2011.
 He responded by posting his responses to questions asked in the debate on his campaign's YouTube account.

-On November 8, 2011, Roemer appeared on the Colbert Report in an "issue ad" coordinated directly with the Colbert Super PAC, a political action committee.
+On November 8, 2011, Roemer appeared on The Colbert Report in an "issue ad" coordinated directly with the Colbert Super PAC, a political action committee.
 The ad mimicked an ad featuring Democratic Senator Ben Nelson paid for by the Nebraska Democratic Party.